Customize Your Education

 The Best Labs for Hands-on Learning

 Our modern labs provide you with unique opportunities to explore research and individualized study.
-Learn about human motion, muscle activity, and kinematics.
+Learn about human motion, muscle activity, and kinemati4s.
 Picture yourself using our sophisticated motion-analysis system to measure force vectors in 3-D space.
-For your Human Anatomy class, you’ll work in a human cadaver lab (only 4 percent of undergraduate programs in the nation offer human cadaver-based anatomy).
+For your Human Anatomy class, you’ll work in a human cadaver lab (only four percent of undergraduate programs in the nation offer human cadaver-based anatomy).
 Students also use Truman’s athletic training facilities for clinical practice and active learning.
 Exercise science majors also gain valuable experience through internships and practicums, and Truman has cooperative partnerships with local agencies provide you with additional avenues for skill development and job experience.